cgomesu/website/_posts/2021-06-04-smarter-hass.md

 By default, the values of this newly created entity will update as soon as the Sun `elevation` attribute changes.
 However, it is also possible to configure different **triggers** for **template entities**.
 This is particularly relevant for the next topic, namely data sampling.

 ## Sampling
 Devices, sensors, and services measure and transmit data with a certain frequency, which I refer by the term **measurement resolution**.
 Such a resolution might be determined by a time-based rule (e.g., every 1 sec) or an event (HTTP request) or a combination of both.
-Regardless of the nature of the trigger, the *higher* the measurement resolution, the more frequent the measurement and transmission are.
+Regardless of the nature of the trigger, the *higher* the measurement resolution, the more frequent the observations are.
 For example, an [ESP32 Development board](https://www.espressif.com/en/products/devkits) connected to a [BME280 environmental sensor](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/) might send a temperature measurement every 5 minutes to a MQTT broker.
 Therefore, for all intended purposes, the measurement resolution of such a temperature sensor is at best 5 minutes.
 Now, if a second ESP32 measures and send data *every 1 minute* instead, then the measurement resolution of the latter ESP32 is higher than the former (i.e., we can expect it to send temperature data more frequently).

 As mentioned before, in HASS, **template entities** follow state-based updates by default--that is, they update as soon as the data of any of the referenced entities change.
 Let's say that over a 20-min window, none of the referenced data changed.
 This means that the template entity also didn't change and more importantly, in the DB, there will be a *single data point* over the 20-min window.
 However, let's say that over the same 20-min window, one of the referenced data changed twice.
 This means that the template entity now changed twice and more importantly, in the DB, there will be *three data points* over the 20-min window.
 This a very efficient way of storing data but you can probably see how this might affect the usage of analytical tools, owing to an inconsistent number of data points over equal time-frames as well as the under-representation of data over time.

 Fortunately, just like we specify triggers for automations, HASS offers the possibility to specify [triggers for template entities](https://www.home-assistant.io/integrations/template/#trigger-based-template-sensors).
-There's a large variety of triggers that can be used here (e.g, `webhook`, `mqtt`) but for **longitudinal analysis**, the most useful one is the [**time pattern** trigger](https://www.home-assistant.io/docs/automation/trigger#time-pattern-trigger), called `time_pattern`.
+There's a large variety of triggers that can be used here (e.g, `webhook`, `mqtt`) but for **longitudinal analysis**, the most useful one is the [**time pattern** trigger](https://www.home-assistant.io/docs/automation/trigger#time-pattern-trigger), which is aptly called `time_pattern`.
 Time pattern triggers can be specified for hours (`hours:`), minutes (`minutes:`), and seconds (`seconds:`), and for each one, it's possible to prefix the value with a `/` to match whenever the current value is divisible by the specified value (e.g., `hours: "/2"` will match every 2 hours) or use `*` to match any value (e.g., `minutes: "*"` to match every minute).

 To create a time pattern trigger for one or more template entity sensor, simply add a list of time-based `sensor:` and `binary_sensor:` under a `trigger:` configuration in the `templates.yaml` configuration file, as follows: